GovTechSG/adex-ug/Terms of Use/TOU.md

 	(ii)	charge you interest on the amount unpaid at the rate of 1.5% per month  on the unpaid amount, accrued on a daily basis,
 until payment in full is made.
 Any suspension, interruption or termination of your account and/or the Service due to late payment shall not reduce your liability to pay such payments that have fallen due.

-(4)	**Payment mode**: Payment shall be made via General Interbank Recurring Order (“**GIRO**”), or other methods as permitted by GovTech or Assurity in writing.
+(4)	**Payment mode**: Payment shall be made via General Interbank Recurring Order (“**GIRO**”), or other methods as permitted by GovTech or **Assurity** in writing.
 You shall follow the instructions in the issued invoice when making payments.

 **b**.
 The Fees shall be deemed to exclude any and all taxes, charges, fees, levies, duties and governmental fees or other like assessments or charges of any kind whatsoever (including those relating to income (net or gross), gains, profits, sales, use, licence, excise, registration, franchise, employment, payroll, withholding, ad valorem, goods and services, transfer, stamp or transactions) whether of Singapore or elsewhere, in respect of or in connection with GovTech’s performance of its roles and responsibilities under these Terms of Use or any rights, licences or privileges granted by GovTech to you, which shall be borne solely by you.

-c.
-The Fees are non-refundable.
-GovTech shall not be obliged to, and will not, refund any Fees that have been paid in advance or have not been utilised by you.
+**c**.	**The Fees are non-refundable.
+GovTech shall not be obliged to, and will not, refund any Fees that have been paid in advance or have not been utilised by you.**

 **3.**	**Third party software/services**